bethelhall/bethelhall/README.md

-- 👋 Hi, I’m @bethelhall
+- 👋 Hi, I’m Bethel Hall
 - 👀 I’m interested in Machine Learning and it's application in healthcare
 - 🌱 I’m currently pursuing PhD in CS
 - 📫 Feel free to reach me at bhall2@stevens.edu